alterway/formations/labs/liascript/labs-docker-fundamentals.md

 By default, container logfiles can grow unbounded until all host disk is consumed.
 Many file-based logging drivers like json-file support automatic log rotation and compression.

-Step 1: Configure the Docker engine on node-0 to create a json file of logs, swapping to a new file every 5 kb, preserving a maximum of 3 files, by changing your /etc/docker/daemon.json to look like this:
+Step 1: Configure the Docker engine on node to create a json file of logs, swapping to a new file every 5 kb, preserving a maximum of 3 files, by changing your /etc/docker/daemon.json to look like this: